thi-ng/umbrella/packages/gp/README.md

 ## About

-Genetic programming helpers & strategies (tree based & multi-expression programming)
+Genetic programming helpers & strategies (tree based & multi-expression programming).

 This package does not (yet) provide a complete GP framework and is largely focused on the following operations: